 I don’t have to be an A/B student to make a difference.

-I love who you are and who you are becoming.
+I love who I am and who I am becoming.

 I am a good person regardless of my mistakes.